oracle-livelabs/developer/orcl-blockchain-platform/3-labs-obp-apigateway/obp-apigateway.md

 This lab assumes you have:
 - An Oracle Cloud account
 - You have completed:
-    - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
+    - Prepare Setup (*Free-tier* and *Paid Tenants* only)
-    - Lab: Environment Setup
+    - Environment Setup
-    - Lab: Create a Blockchain Network connecting 3 Organizations
+    - Lab1: Create a Blockchain Network connecting 3 Organizations & Configuring Oracle
-    - Lab: Create and Deploy Smart Contracts using Oracle Blockchain App Builder
+    - Lab2: Deploy, Test Smart Contracts using Blockchain App Builder & Oracle Blockchain Admin Console

 ## Task 1: Setup VCN and Subnet